 What is English Language?

 What makes a language an official language?
-It can lay down rules when words are used for specific purposes such as the combining of letters to increase sound when spelling out sounds etc. Also, there lie various techniques that help speakers “learn” or become fluent.
+It can lay down rules when words are used for specific purposes such as the combining of letters to increase sound when spelling out sounds etc. Also, there are various techniques that help speakers “learn” or become fluent.

 Old English | Medieval English | Modern English